sudharanisanagapalli/BotKit/docs/exampleWithExternalNLPEngine/README.md

 - Now navigate to Publish App section.Choose a key to assign to application.Train the app before publishing it.
 - Once the app is published you will get endpoint url with the format: https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/*************?subscription-key=***********&verbose=true&timezoneOffset=0&q=
-- Copy the appId and subscription key to update in the exampleWithExternalNLPEngine.js file
+- Copy the appId and subscription key to update in the exampleWithExternalNLPEngine.js file(luisAppID,luisSubscriptionKey variables)

 Steps to import Kore dialog json file(SearchHotels_Kore.json) into Kore account